Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Murray glanced over at Regaari, who was busy consulting maps and his own survey of the landscape around them.
 They were banking on one point: Hunters *loved* to centralize.
 Hell, that’s what the ring had been about.
 So, this whole litter-picking operation was probably pretty close to whatever facility contained the farthrow generator and stuff.

-They had a pretty good idea what that facility’s layout would be---somehow---and even where it was in relation to other stuff.
+They had a pretty good idea what that facility’s layout would be - somehow - and even where it was in relation to other stuff.
 They just needed to figure out where *they* were.
 And then get there.
 And then finagle their way in, one way or another.
 And blow it to fuck.

 Just another day at the office.